The Drought Continues: Action Needed

-Special community meetings were held by the EBMUD Board of Directors to hear the latest on the status of current and projected water supplies, the cost of drought and potential drought rates and the best water-saving tips from our conservation pros.
-Meetings were held in Walnut Creek, Richmond, Oakland and Castro Valley.
+In fall 2014, the EBMUD Board of Directors sought public input on the potential purchase of supplemental water and drought rates at community meetings held in Walnut Creek, Richmond, Oakland and Castro Valley.
 You may view the presentation here.

 California's Emergency Water Conservation Restrictions